Mastering Formal Logic for the LSAT: A Comprehensive Guide

 When and How to Map Formal Logic Statements on the LSAT

-I think in general, always map formal logic if you see at least two conditional statements with at least one variable in common.
-Those will be easier to figure out on paper than in your head.
-You’ll want to become incredibly rapid at mapping formal logic so that you don’t need to waste time figuring out what goes where.
+Always map formal logic if you see at least two conditional statements with at least one variable in common.
+These will be easier to figure out on paper than in your head.
+Becoming proficient at mapping formal logic is crucial; it saves time and reduces confusion.

-I usually don’t map formal logic when I see it in assumption questions.
-Those generally intersect with normativity flaws (more on that later), so I can usually address the issue in my head without a map.
-But in inference and parallel reasoning questions especially, I find myself mapping more frequently.
+I usually don’t map formal logic when I encounter it in assumption questions.
+These often intersect with normativity flaws, allowing me to address the issue mentally.
+However, in inference and parallel reasoning questions, I find myself mapping more frequently.

 The general format for a sufficient condition is this: